 The neos/googleanalytics package connects to Google using service account credentials.
 These credentials are stored in a persistent cache using a filesystem backend by default.
 Since Beach instances use ephemeral storage, the credentials would be lost after each deployment if

 stored in the container's file system.

-If the database is used instead, the tokens will survive deployments and you Google Analytics integration will continue to work.
+If the database is used instead, the credentials will survive deployments and your Google Analytics integration will continue to work.

-Using a DB cache backend for the tokens
+Using a DB cache backend for the credentials

 Configuring the package to use a database-backed cache in Beach is easy: all it takes is providing the necessary information in a file called Caches.yaml and deploy it as part of your Neos distribution.